amazon-science/MILE/README.md

 ## License
-This project is released under the Apache 2.0 license.
+This project is released under the CC-BY-NC 4.0 license.
 See [LICENSE](LICENSE) for more details.

 ## Acknowledgement
 This repository is based on the [DINO repository](https://github.com/facebookresearch/dino).